Canaanism: The Canaanites and Judaism

 The movement was founded in 1939.
-In 1943 the Jewish-Palestinian poet Yonatan Ratosh published an Epistle to the Hebrew Youth, the first manifesto of the Canaanites.
+In 1943, the Jewish-Palestinian poet Yonatan Ratosh published an Epistle to the Hebrew Youth, the first manifesto of the Canaanites.
 In this tract, Ratosh called upon Hebrew youth to disaffiliate themselves from Judaism, and declared that no meaningful bond united Hebrew youth residing in Palestine and Judaism.
 Ratosh argued that Judaism was not a nation but a religion, and as such it was universal, without territorial claims; one could be Jewish anywhere.
 For a nation to genuinely arise in Palestine, he maintained, the youth must uncouple from Judaism and form a Hebrew nation with its own unique identity.
 (The term "Hebrew" had been associated with the Zionist aspiration to create a strong, self-confident "new Jew" since the late nineteenth century).
 The birthplace and geographical coordinates of this nation is the Fertile Crescent.

 The Council for the Coalition of Hebrew Youth calls upon you as a Hebrew, as one for whom the Hebrew homeland is a homeland in actuality: not as vision, nor as desire; and not as solution for the Jewish question, nor as solution to cosmic questions, and not as solution to the variegated neuroses of those stricken by the diaspora.
 As one for whom the Hebrew language is a language in actuality and practicality, a mother tongue, a language of culture and of the soul; the one and only language for emotion and thought.
 As one whose character and intellect were determined in the Hebrew reality, whose internal landscape is the landscape of the nation and whose past is the past of the nation alone.
 As one who, despite the best efforts of rootless parents, teachers, statesmen and religious leaders, could not be made to like and affiliate with the Shtetl and the history of the diaspora, the pogroms and expulsions and martyrs, and whose natural estrangement from all prophets of Zionism, the fathers of Jewish Literature in the Hebrew tongue, and the diaspora mentality and the diaspora problem, cannot be expunged.
 Whereas all these were conferred upon you by force, like a borrowed cloth, faded and tattered and too-tight.

-Out of their estrangement from Judaism the Canaanites were also estranged from Zionism.
+As a result of their estrangement from Judaism, the Canaanites were also estranged from Zionism.
 The State of Israel ought to be, they argued, a Hebrew state, not a solution to the Jewish Question.
-Following the first Aliyah, a generation arose in Palestine that spoke Hebrew as a native language and did not always identify with Judaism.
-Designating the Israeli People as a "Jewish People", the Canaanites argued, was misleading.
-If it was possible to be a Jew anywhere, then the State of Israel was merely an anecdote in the history of Judaism.
+Following the first Aliyah, a generation that spoke Hebrew as a native language arose in Palestine and it did not always identify with Judaism.
+The Canaanites argued that designating the Israeli People as a "Jewish People" was misleading.
+If it was possible to be a Jew anywhere, then, the existence of the State of Israel was merely an anecdote in the history of Judaism.
 A nation must be rooted in a territory and a language—things which Judaism, in its very nature, could not provide.